Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Red Runners.md

 ## Overview

 ### Description
-> The [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Red Runners|Red Runners]] originated in [[Jambito]] as a collection of freelance thieves, assassins, and smugglers, but have evolved into a sprawling, militarized syndicate.
+> The [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Red Runners|Red Runners]] originated in [[OneNote/Crossroads2025/Project 1 Archive/JambitoNotes]] as a collection of freelance thieves, assassins, and smugglers, but have evolved into a sprawling, militarized syndicate.
 Their operations encompass illicit trade, political blackmail, and cult collaboration, with a focus on destabilizing legitimate governance while strengthening infernal and abyssal footholds across the [[01 Campaign/01 World/03 Regions/01 Thellade/The Outcast Isles|Outcast Isles]].
 They mask their movements through black-market networks and corrupted noble houses, thriving in shadows cast by both mortal law and divine neglect.

 ### Oaths
 > "Blood spills in silence.
 Secrets are sold in whispers.
 The dagger precedes the crown."